Table of contents

 Place

 When defining distribution channels, it is very important to understand at the outset where you will find your consumers – while keeping in mind that you can reach them whether you have a physical store or not.
-The place can be your website, catalog or magazine, in-store sales, or you can rely on salespeople.
+The place can be your website, catalogue or magazine, in-store sales, or you can rely on salespeople.

 Modern 4P concept